vigour-io/boilerplate-module/README.md

 ```

 When there is a difference between the browser and node use the browserify-browser field.
-`/index.js` is allways the node-js file and `/browser.js` is the exception
+`/index.js` is always the node-js file and `/browser.js` is the exception
 ```
 "browser": {
   "./lib/something/index.js": "./lib/something/browser.js"